-Instructions: Your landlord is Ron Smith.
-The elevator is broken.
-Write a message and ask him to fix it.
-CLB 3: Writing is up to 5 sentences CLB 4: Writing is up to a paragraph
+Name: Instructions: Your landlord is Ron Smith.
+The elevator CLB 3: Writing is up to 5 sentences CLB 4: Writing is u age and ask him to fix it.
 WRITING: CLB 3 or CLB 4 Not yet Meets expectations Content: Includes all relevant information CLB 3: Includes personal information, identifies the problem, and makes a request.
 CLB 4: Includes personal information, identifies the problem, gives a reason for fixing the problem and makes a request.
 Format: Uses the proper format for a business messa CLB 3/4: Includes date, polite opening and closing Vocabulary CLB 3: Uses some simple, everyday vocabulary and module words CLB 4: Uses a good range of simple, everyday vocabulary and module words Grammar: CLB 3: Some control of simple sentences CLB 4: Adequate control of simple sentences and may include some coordinated clauses Doing well: Next time: